 In any event, the prospect of punitive damages can give you as the Insurance consumer, important leverage to encourage an insurance company to treat you fairly in the first place.
 That is really what punitive damages are for, to make an insurance company think twice before ignoring the law.
 The companies realize that even those who know the least about insurance law may happen to wind up in the hands of a lawyer who, after subpoenaing the claims file, and fighting through fifty or so depositions, obtains the evidence necessary to ask a jury to set an example.
 This fact can be helpful for you to know when trying to negotiate a fair claim settlement on your own behalf.

 Therefore, a great deal of time is spent giving free legal analysis to insureds, whether a case is ever filed or not.
 Use this to your advantage to get free advice regarding your claim.
 Make certain that the lawyer you are getting the advice from is truly an expert in this field.
-Seek a referral to a specialist from a lawyer friend, and question the attorney thoroughly before relying on his or her options.
 Obviously you should make sure that the expert insurance lawyer does not specialize in representing insurance companies.